labyrinthinesecurity/AI-swarm-detection/README.md

 ## In-depth framework

-Please refer to the full research paper (https://github.com/labyrinthinesecurity/AI-swarm-detection/blob/main/swarm.pdf) for mathematical foundations.
+Please refer to the full research paper (to be announced) for mathematical foundations.

 ## Background